mikmort/MagicUFOLed/Readme.md

 The Core API is in a class called LedApi.

+####Syntax for SETRANDOMCOLOR

+SETRANDOMCOLOR <BRIGHTNESS>

 <BRIGHTNESS> is optional for SETRANDOMCOLOR.
-It will default to .5
+It can be a number between 0 and 100

 Note that SETRANDOMCOLOR biases towards more saturated colors in the random number algorithm.